Voiceover Casting Websites

 I think I have seen more written about The Voice Realm by other voice actors than any of the other voiceover casting websites.

-Voice Realm has its own rate guide listed on the site, so they are fixed.
+Voice Realm has its own rate guide listed on the site.
 Their rates sometimes fall below less than half of my current rates.
 The platform is also very strict on confidentiality.
 You can not send any of your personal information to the end client.
 All conversations and future work must happen on the platform.
 In addition to the membership fee, they will also take a 15% admin fee for each booking.
 Although, having spoken to other voiceovers I’m led to believe that the membership fees and commission rates do vary.

 The interesting thing about doing this experiment is that you notice the same jobs can appear on two sites for two very different rates.

-VoPlanet was one of the sites that I actually hadn’t heard of but it was recommended to me by a fellow VO.
+VoPlanet was one of the sites that I actually hadn’t heard of.
 One feature, straight off the bat, that I appreciated about this site….
 ‘Bids below client budget will not be accepted’.
 One criticism about p2p sites is that they can lead a drive to the bottom in regards to rates.
 Voiceovers undercutting each other.
-It was a welcome sight that this platform refused to let that happen and actively encouraged you to bid higher if that’s where your rate was.
+It was a welcome sight that this platform refused to let that happen.
+They actively encouraged you to bid higher if that’s where your rate was.
 Thats why every job I applied for was at 100% of my standard rates.

 Everybody on this platform has the same access to the jobs and everybody pays the same.
-Judging by this months postings it seems the site has a focus on audiobooks which is not something I tend to focus on.
+Judging by this months postings it seems the site has a focus on audiobooks.
+This is not something I tend to focus on.

 You have to be a member of World-Voices Organization to gain entry to the VoiceOver.biz platform.
 So although there is no fee to be a member you will have to pay the yearly £78 to WoVO.
 It’s worth checking out their website to see all the benefits the WoVO membership brings.
 Voiceover.biz runs as a talent directory and communication and negotiation of contracts is private between the client and talent.

 Voiceovers.com is a yearly membership.
 Although they did very kindly let me pay for just the one month.
 It’s worth mentioning that many of the sites I joined are based in the United States.
 So Before I joined Voiceovers.com I did ask them whether there was any demand for UK voices.
-They replied, “The majority of our projects are targeted for a North American accent, that being said, the second highest targeted accent is British.
-We are actively attempting to grow our reach as well to the UK and increase the number of buyers coming to the platform from the region.”
+They replied, “The majority of our projects are targeted for a North American accent.
+That being said, the second highest targeted accent is British.
+We are actively attempting to grow our reach as well to the UK.
+We aim to increase the number of buyers coming to the platform from the region.”

-All communication with the company was great and I found the site to be well set up.
+All communication with the company was great.
 Sadly though, this month, there was nothing on the site for me.

 Voices.com is an international titan in the pay 2 play world.
 I received a reasonable amount of auditions, but it is the most expensive platform to join.
 They also take an additional 20% (platform fee) on every booking.
 That platform fee is something you are asked to factor in when quoting within the clients budget.
 I did receive some questionable auditions.
 You are matched to jobs using their ‘voicematch’ software.
 I was still being asked to audition for African, Arabic and MiddleEastern voiced reads.
 This site like Voice Realm asks that all work is carried out on the platform.